marcostolosa/Windows-and-Active-Directory/README.md

-# Windwos and Active Directory cheat sheet
+# Windows and Active Directory cheat sheet

 # Table of content